TalebRafiepour/step-progress/README.md

             },
           ),
 ```
 ## License

-StepProgress is released under the `MIT` License.
+NestedChoiceList is released under the `BSD-3-Clause` License.